mweel1/usa_high_level/grants/animal-agency/ownership-tracking/index.md

 ## Transfer of ownership

-At any-time the owner can transfer the chip to another owner where they would become the owner via e-mail address if they were allowed to purchase animals.
+At any-time the owner can transfer the chip to another owner where they would become the owner via the personal profile URL.
 You must fit the following qualifications to transfer the animal to an owner based on its type:

 - Nobody in the household can have criminal records of animal abuse.
 - Must living a residence large enough for the animal.
+- Agree to go through a certification process that teaches people how to manage their pet.

 ## Finding Lost Animals